d2r2/go-max7219/README.md

-## Foreword
+## MAX7219 driver and 8x8 LED matrix display

 This project is mainly a fork of respective functionality originally written by Richard Hull in python: <https://github.com/rm-hull/max7219>.
 Newetheless it differs in some parts: refuse some functionality (works only with matrix led), include extra functionality (extra fonts, support of national languages).

-## MAX7219 driver

 This library intended to output text messages to 8x8 LED matrix display (pdf reference) via MAX7219 driver chip (pdf reference):

-This lib intended to work not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
-It may works with any Raspberry PI clone, which support Kernel SPI bus, and you should carry out all necessary preparations to make SPI bus device present in /dev/ list.
+This works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
+It may works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.

 ## Golang usage